bootstrap-vue/bootstrap-vue/src/icons/README.md

-Note that icons placed in BootstrapVue components use BootstrapVue's custom CSS for additional styling compensation due to current issues with Bootstrap Icons `<svg>` alignment implementation, and for additional aesthetic scaling (icons placed in the components listed below will be scaled by 150%).
+Note that icons placed in BootstrapVue components use BootstrapVue's custom CSS for additional styling compensation due to current issues with Bootstrap Icons `<svg>` alignment implementation, and for additional aesthetic scaling (icons placed in the components listed below will have their font scaled by 125%).

 ### Buttons